What does a foster parent do?

 How can I help a child without being a foster or adoptive parent?

 There are many ways to help these children without being a foster or adoptive parent.
-Volunteering with recreational groups (like baseball, basketball, or other teams), making space available in your community for parent/child visitation, and assisting foster parents with transportation are all examples of ways you can help.
-In some parts of the state, Special Needs Adoption and Permanency Services (SNAPS) offers a mentorship program for children awaiting adoptive placement.
+Volunteering, mentoring, donating, making space available in your community for parent/child visitation, and assisting foster parents with transportation are all examples of ways you can help.
+Please contact your local One Church One Child VISTA/Liaison by calling 2-1-1.
 If you are interested in helping a specific child, contact the child’s social worker directly.

 What if I have additional questions?

 A current licensed or approved foster/adoptive parent can be a great resource for prospective or adoptive parents.
-If you have additional questions, you may wish to talk with a Recruiter Peer Mentor (RPM).
-Check with your regional Child and Family Services office for contact information.
+If you have additional questions, you may wish to talk with a Resource Peer Mentor (RPM).
+Check with your regional Child and Family Services office for contact information or contact the Idaho Child Welfare Research and Training Center.
 RPM’s provide valuable support, expertise and resources for prospective foster and adoptive parents.